PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 Prefer networks that support [WPA3](https://support.apple.com/en-us/102766#security) and avoid networks that use deprecated protocols.

 Avoid connecting to [hidden networks](https://support.apple.com/en-us/102766#hiddennetwork) as they require your device to broadcast the network SSID which could be used to fingerprint you and identify the networks you connect to.

+## Securely Erase Your Mac

+To completely wipe your Mac securely, use the [Erase All Content and Settings](https://support.apple.com/en-us/102664) option.
+This will ensure all data is securely wiped and no traces of your ownership are left on the Mac.
+This is important so that the next owner is able to set it up without running into issues with verification.
+You'll need to know an Administrator password and Apple ID password to turn off Find My if you've enabled it previously.